kuberankalaiselvan-pro-git/retail-clothing-data-analytics/powerbi/model/README.md

-# Data Model (Star Schema)
+# Power BI Reports & Data Model

-This section documents the Power BI data model used in the project.
+This folder documents the Power BI components of the Retail Clothing Data Analytics project.

-The model follows dimensional modeling best practices, with a central fact table and supporting dimension tables to ensure accurate filtering, aggregation, and time‑intelligence calculations.

-Screenshots and documentation will be added to illustrate the star schema design.
+The focus is on analytical design, metric reliability, and data modeling rather than visual aesthetics alone.

+## Contents

+- Data model (star schema)
+- KPI overview dashboards
+- Sales and profitability analysis
+- Customer behavior and retention insights
+- Product category and channel performance

+Due to GitHub limitations, Power BI `.pbix` files are not previewable.
+Key elements of the analysis are therefore documented using screenshots and explanations.